christianmueller873/pericardium_segmentation_pipeline/README.md

 # Dual Agent Pericardial Sac Segmentation

 A research prototype for automatic segmentation of the pericardial sac in computed tomography (CT) volumes.
-It combines a coarse 2D nnU-Net (an automatically configured medical image segmentation framework) anatomical guide with a precise 3D residual U-Net (a neural network that preserves fine image detail).
-A conservative fusion layer rejects mismatched results rather than silently merging them.
+It combines a coarse 2D nnU-Net anatomical guide with a 3D residual U-Net focused towards fine image detail.
+A fusion layer rejects mismatched results rather than merging them.

-## See it working
+## Working Demo

 **[Watch the full run demo (75 seconds)](demo/full_pipeline_demo.mp4)**

-The recording shows the complete local workflow on a public SAROS CT: loading the volume, running both segmentation agents, reviewing the fused result, and using the viewer's editing controls.
+The recording shows the complete local workflow on a public SAROS CT: loading the volume, running both segmentation agents, reviewing the fused result, and using the editing controls.
 The inference wait lasted 1 minute 59 seconds and is clearly shortened in the recording.
 The results portion is shown at 2x speed.
+An unedited demo version is also available.

-Research use only.
-This software is not a medical device, has not been clinically validated, and must not be used for diagnosis or patient care.
+*Research use only.
+This software has not been clinically validated yet.

 ## What this repository demonstrates